deltaclock/blog/content/about/index.md

 Hello!
 My name is **Nikolaos Mourousias**, and I work as a Security Researcher.
 I have extensive knowledge and experience in **Web** and **Mobile** security.
 Frequently, I also rely on my reverse engineering or binary exploitation skills to achieve my objectives.

 The goal of this blog is to share knowledge on rarely explored topics and provide up-to-date insights into past techniques.
-Moreover, it serves as a repository for all my published security research, advisories on various systems or CTF writeups.
+Moreover, it serves as a repository for all my published security research, advisories on various systems or CTF write-ups.

 In my free time, I enjoy tinkering with anything IT-related and, of course, playing CTFs with my team, [Zer0Tolerance](https://x.com/0tolerance_ctf).